-We expect to continue to incur significant losses and require significant additional capital to advance our AEROSURF clinical development program, support our operations and satisfy existing obligations beyond May 2018, and we do not have sufficient cash and cash equivalents for at least the next year following the date that the financial statements are issued.
+We expect to continue to incur significant losses and will require significant additional capital to support our operations, advance our AEROSURF clinical development program, and satisfy existing obligations, and we do not currently have sufficient cash and cash equivalents for at least the next year following the date that the financial statements are issued.
 These conditions raise substantial doubt about our ability to continue as a going concern within one year after the date that the financial statements are issued.

 To alleviate the conditions that raise substantial doubt about our ability to continue as a going concern, management plans to raise additional capital through one or more of the following: (i) strategic transactions, including potential alliances and collaborations focused on markets outside the U.S., as well as potential combinations (including by merger or acquisition) or other corporate transactions; and (ii) through private placements of our equity securities, although there can be no assurance that we will be able to secure such transactions or complete a private placement on acceptable terms, if at all.
-We are currently engaged in active diligence and discussions with a third party for a potential strategic transaction.
-If we are unable to complete the strategic transaction, or if none of these other alternatives is available, or if available, we are unable to raise sufficient capital through such transactions, we will not have sufficient cash resources and liquidity to fund our business operations for at least the next year following the date that the financial statements are issued.
+Although we are currently engaged in active diligence and discussions for a potential strategic transaction, there is no guarantee we will be able to complete the strategic transaction.
+In addition, if none of the other alternatives is available, or if available, we are unable to raise sufficient capital through such transactions, we will not have sufficient cash resources and liquidity to fund our business operations for at least the next year following the date that the financial statements are issued.
 Accordingly, management has concluded that substantial doubt exists with respect to our ability to continue as a going concern through one year after the issuance of the accompanying financial statements.